Shreyasi Singh wins Gold in women’s double-trap at Commonwealth Games 2018

 However, she had not won any medal, finishing sixth in trap event and fifth in trap team event in her first Games but showed significant improvement as she won an individual silver medal in double trap.

-Previoulsy, she had won a Bronze medal at the 2014 Asian Games in Incheon in the double trap team event, where she was participating along with Shagun Chowdhary and Varsha Varman.
+Previously, she had won a Bronze medal at the 2014 Asian Games in Incheon in the double trap team event, where she was participating along with Shagun Chowdhary and Varsha Varman.
 Last year, she had come second at the double trap event at the 2017 Commonwealth Shooting Championships.

+Meanwhile, the 35-year-old Indian boxer Mary Kom too entered the finals of the Commonwealth Games, assuring India another medal.
+“I am thinking of skipping Asian Games, if I am asked I will go but I will take a decision on that later.
+I have to ensure that I am in top shape for the World Championships so may be I will skip Asian Games and take a small break,” Mary Kom (48kg) said after her win over Sri Lanka’s Anusha Dilrukshi Koddithuwakku.